accidentalrebel/accidentalrebel.com/content/string-av-evasion-in-x64-assembly-part-1.md

 However, we've only seen it used against the `strings` command.
 Can it evade an actual anti-virus?
 The answer is probably no. In my next post I'll be talking about API call obfuscation that would help hide functions like `ShellExecute`.

-> This code has been uploaded [to Github](https://github.com/accidentalrebel/string-anti-virus-evasion-x64-assembly).
+> .
 Also, for any questions or comments, feel free to reach out to me on [Twitter](https://twitter.com/accidentalrebel) or [LinkedIn](https://www.linkedin.com/in/juan-karlo-licudine/).